cmc-corpora/cmc-corpora.github.io/content/authors/michael-beißwenger/_index.md

 - name: University of Duisburg-Essen, Faculty of Humanities
   url: https://www.uni-due.de/germanistik/beisswenger/

-# Short bio (displayed in user profile at end of posts)
-bio: Professor in German Linguistics and Language Didactics

 # Interests to show in About widget
 interests:
 - Linguistics